MarkRoddy/duckdb-pytables/README.md

 # PyTables
 PyTables is a DuckDB extension that makes running SQL on arbitrary data sources as easy as writing a Python function.
 If you can access it from Python, you can run SQL against it.
-Some examples you might want to query:
+Some things this enables you to query:
 * Live data behind a REST API with a Python SDK
 * Files on disk in an obscure format
-* A proof of concept model built with Pandas that you'd like integrate with SQL data, or
+* A proof of concept model built with Pandas/numpy/etc that you'd like integrate with SQL data, or
 * Any other data source of your chosing that you've always wanted to query via SQL.

-Which is to say, I'm not telling you you *should* run SQL against an FTP server, just noting that you could.
+This is to say, I'm not telling you you *should* run SQL against data on an FTP server, just noting that you could.

 Best of all, you don't need to know Python!
-Check out the [companion Python package](https://pypi.org/project/ducktables/) for out of the box data source functions for AWS, Github, Google Sheets, Google Analytics and ChatGPT.
+Check out the [companion Python package](https://pypi.org/project/ducktables/) for out of the box data source functions for AWS, Github, Google Sheets, Google Analytics, ChatGPT, and much more.

 # Example
 Lets start with an example.
 Here is a Python function that uses the PyGithub library to enumerate a user's Github repos, in a file named `ghub.py`: